Please fill out the absence form if you will be missing a rehearsal or performance.

 The amazing sound system in the human brain helps explain why people everywhere fill their lives with music.

-Allison received Bachelor of Music degrees in Music Education and Performance from the University of Rhode Island, a M.Ed. degree from Cambridge College, and a Master’s Degree in Music Education from the American Band College with Central Washington University.
-Allison was a semifinalist for the 2017 Massachusetts Teacher of the Year.
-In 2018, Allison was selected among her peers for the Massachusetts Music Educators Association Advocacy Award.
+Allison’s educational journey reflects her unwavering dedication to both her craft and her students.
+She earned her Bachelor of Music in Music Education and Performance from the University of Rhode Island, followed by a Master of Music in Music Education from the American Band College of Central Washington University.
+In recognition of her teaching, she was named a semifinalist for the 2017 Massachusetts Teacher of the Year and was honored with the Massachusetts Music Educators Association Advocacy Award in 2018.
+In 2025, Allison was presented with the MMEA Lowell Mason Award.

 Kevin Goddu is a Band Director and Music teacher at Belmont Middle High School in Belmont, Massachusetts.
 Mr. Goddu currently teaches the 7th and 8th grade concert band, music exploration, high school music production, high school guitar, the BMS Jazz Band and the BHS Jazz Band.
 In addition to his duties in Belmont, Kevin is the Assistant Director of Pep Bands for the University of Massachusetts Lowell, the Assistant Director of the Mary Jo Leahey Symphonic Band Camp at UMass Lowell, and works for the Office of Instrumental Music Outreach which provides music education for the Greater Merrimack Valley.